Argyle International Airport: Controversy

-Some observers have questioned whether St. Vincent and the Grenadines needs an international airport.
-If it does, they ask, can the country afford to build – and maintain – an international airport while running an EC$151 million deficit as of February 2016.
-All of this was with public sector expenses increasing (Prime Minister Gonsalves announced in parliament in January 2016 that wages and salaries for central government employees would experience a "huge increase" in 2016 by 7.3 million EC dollars), taking the total to EC $281.8 million.
-The government also owes the private sector nearly 100 million East Caribbean dollars.

 The new airport was originally scheduled to open in 2011.
-As of February 2016 the project has cost in excess of EC $729 million with increases in costs expected and has suffered from many delays.
-Paving on the runway was still incomplete as of February 2016.
+The project costs were in excess of EC $729 million by February 2016, with increases in costs expected as well as further delays.

 In a "historic" address on 8 August 2005, Prime Minister Gonsalves stated, "Foreign investors often shy away from St. Vincent and the Grenadines when the limitations of air access arise due to the absence of an international airport."
 Critics have responded saying that the prime minister's statement is invalid and incorrect: on the contrary, many foreign concerns have invested in St. Vincent and the Grenadines from as early as the 1960s, after the Arnos Vale airport was constructed (and later renamed in memory of E.T.
 Joshua).